shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 # FAQ and Common Issues

 This section provides only the basic answers to some of the most frequently asked questions.
-For more detailed information about the Shopsys Framework, please see [Shopsys Framework Knowledge Base](../index.md).
+For more detailed information about the Shopsys Platform, please see [Shopsys Platform Knowledge Base](../index.md).

 ### Index
 - [What are the phing targets?](#what-are-the-phing-targets)